 The longest turnaround time during the period was 535 calendar days.
-More complex applications, such as this one, will take more time.
+For applications, such as this one, that are more complex, these will take more time.
 In cases where the applicants submitted comprehensive applications and thus required minimal follow-up engagement with applicants, turnaround times of circa 70 calendar days were observed.
 These processing times are in line with our expectations and it is noted that all Service Standards were met.